-Whether or not garlic is good for dogs is a hotly debated issue.
-The truth is that there are numerous benefits to be had for canines, while there’s also potential for seriously harmful effects.
+Whether or not garlic is okay for dogs is hotly debated.
+The truth is there are numerous benefits to be had for canines, while there’s also potential for harm.

 Can I Give My Dog Garlic?
 Answer: Yes, in tiny amounts

-A garlic supplement specifically designed for pets is probably the best way to go about incorporating this healthy food into your dog’s diet.
+A chewable brewers yeast garlic supplement designed for pets is the most consistent and effective way to incorporate this healthy food into a dog’s diet.

 Reasons to be Cautious

 Garlic belongs to the Allium family with chives, onions and scallions.
-Some dogs are known to be dangerously allergic.
-But under normal circumstances, garlic is harmful only when given in large doses.
+Some dogs are allergic.
+Normally though, garlic is only harmful in large doses.

-In severe cases, it can create Heinz bodies, oxidative damage to your animal’s red blood cells.
-This can result in Heinz-body anemia and, in rare cases, even death.
+It does have the potential to trigger Heinz bodies or oxidative damage to your animal’s red blood cells.
+This can cause anemia and, in rare situations, even death.

-For a long time garlic has been considered one of the most effective natural remedies.
-With more than 30 compounds, it’s an effective remedy for many ailments.
-It can be a antibiotic in crushed form.
+Garlic has long been a natural remedy.
+With more than 30 compounds, it’s good for many ailments.
+It can even be an antibiotic in crushed form.

-This is one amazing holistic medicinal plant and there’s no reason to believe garlic can’t offer the same health benefits for dogs when used in moderation and assuming they aren’t allergic.
+This is one amazing holistic medicinal plant and with the same health benefits for dogs.

 Immune System Boost